 What You Need:

-- 2 teaspoons of tempera paint (in two different primary colors)
+- 2 colors of tempera paint (1 teaspoon each)

 What You Do:

-- Give your child the straw and ask her to blow on the straw into the bowl until she gets a pile of colored bubbles.
-Have her do the same for the second bowl.
+- Tell your child to blow into the bowl using the straw until she gets a bunch of colorful bubbles.
+Have her repeat this process with the second bowl.

-- Gently lay one of the pieces of paper over a bowl of bubbles, so the bubbles stick, then lift it carefully, laying it flat on the newspaper to dry, bubble side up.
+- Carefully lay one of the half-sheets of paper over a bowl of bubbles, so the bubbles stick.
+Once that happens, lift it gently, and then lay it flat (bubble side up) on the newspaper to dry.